 The shelter is clean and well run, the area is spacious and easy to get to by public transport, and all in all our day at the shelter could not have been easier.

-If you want to volunteer in Budapest, Noah’s Ark is a great place to do so.
+If you want to give back in Budapest, Noah’s Ark is a great place to do so.

 Visit their website to learn more about how you can get involved and I promise the dogs will thank you 🙂